A Tradition of Excellence

 Our Clusters of Excellence

-The University of Bonn has six Clusters of Excellence, including alliances with the University of Cologne and the RWTH Aachen University.
+The University of Bonn has six Clusters of Excellence — eight as of January 2026 — including alliances with other universities and research institutes.

 Eine Wissenschaftlerin und ein Wissenschaftler arbeiten hinter einer Glasfassade und mischen Chemikalien mit Großgeräten.